 I have done many reviews and have gone through many NCLEX books to see how each one teaches.
 Now I have my own style.
 If you have found yourself using a variety of sources and you’re not sure who to listen to, I can clarify for you.
 In general, it’s better to keep it simple and not use a lot of resources.

 United States and Canada

 I provide private tutoring and test prep to students all over the United States and Canada.
 I meet with students online using Zoom from my humble mini-empire in Boston, Massachusetts.

-I have had the pleasure to help multiple students in California, New Jersey, Massachusetts, Tennessee, New York, Florida, Hawaii, Washington State, Washington D.C., Maine, Michigan, Texas, Georgia, Montana, Ohio, Louisiana, North Carolina, Arizona, Connecticut, Utah, Mississippi, and every Province in Canada!
+I have had the pleasure to help multiple students in California, New Jersey, Massachusetts, Tennessee, New York, Florida, Hawaii, Washington State, Washington D.C., Maine, Michigan, Texas, Georgia, Montana, Ohio, Louisiana, North Carolina, Arizona, Connecticut, Utah, Mississippi, Illinois, and every Province in Canada!